-H.N.’s book wins the Neb and the publisher uses this in their ads.
+H.N.
+Author’s book wins the Neb and the publisher uses this in their ads.
 The average reader may not have a clue what the Nebula Award is, but real SF fans do, so it sells more books.

 The five copies of the book disappear from the shelves.
 Some people—say even hundreds of them—special order the book.
 Some buy on Amazon, of course.

-Back to the bookstores—which, Amazon notwithstanding are still driving the publishing industry.
+Back to the bookstores—which, Amazon notwithstanding, are still driving the publishing industry.
 They order more copies.
 They order three.

-What? you say—only three?
+“What?” you say—only three?
 But wouldn’t they order more?
 Nope, not unless the book is special ordered and then they will only order enough to cover orders because they don’t want to have that inventory taking up space that could be added to the several shelves of books written by Big Established Megaseller.

 So those books sell out.
 So the store orders more.
 They order . . . one.

 It sells.
 And maybe there are more special orders, but often—and we have no way of knowing how often—the would-be purchaser of the book simply gives up and spends their book money on something else.
 I admit, I used to do that sometimes myself.
-There are lots of books I started out to buy at Barnes and Noble that—when I couldn’t find it—got put on the back burner while I bought something else.
+There are lots of books I started out to buy at Barnes and Noble that—when I couldn’t find them—got put on the back burner while I bought something else.
 (I no longer do this, by the way.
 I special order the book or get it elsewhere if I have to.)

 Often, when I remember that I wanted this book by H.N.
-Author I go back to the store, I am only able to find Book Two in their series.
+Author I go back to the store, I am only able to find Book Two in their series (Hot New Series).
 But I haven’t read Book One yet!
 Oh, darn.
 I don’t want to buy Book Two first.
 Maybe I’ll order Book One.
 But wait, here’s this other book I wanted.
 I’ll buy that one.
 (I don’t allow myself to do this anymore either—I buy Book Two, if necessary or get both from Amazon.)

+But back to our tale of woe.
 H.N.
 Author may come out with a new book, but it will be regarded with jaundiced eye by the bookstores because they had to remainder books Two and Three in his award-winning series.

 This knowledge about how book publishing, marketing and selling works has changed the way I buy books.
 I may try an introductory book from the library or buy it for sale on Amazon, but if I like the author I will always buy new thereafter.
 I don’t buy the books of mid-list or new authors used—ever.
 If I like an author, I tell people, because too many good writers have been virtually lost to the reading public because of the way publishing works.